You want to know the fastest way to become disliked at your

 Ever found yourself tapping your foot impatiently while the group ahead of you seems to be having a picnic on the green?
 Trust me, you’re not alone.
 I’ve been there more times than I can count, and here’s the kicker – so have they.

-It’s a vicious cycle on the golf course, but why should we care about breaking it?
+It’s a vicious cycle on the

 You get in the groove hit and have a great couple of holes.
 But then you get to a tee box and have to wait ages.
-You chat with your group and wait so long you almost forget you are there to play golf.
-And just like that – your groove is gone.
+You chat with your group and wait so long you almost forget you are there to play

 If you struggle with keep up the pace, here’s a few tips (and the correct etiquette) for keeping the game flowing: